RobinQu/instinct.cpp/README.md

     * `mighty-assistant-api`: (**WIP**) A cloud native implementation that is highly scalable with distributed components and multi-tenant support.
   * [chat-agent](./modules/instinct-examples/doc-agent): A CLI application that create knowledge index with your docs (PDF,TXT,MD,...) and launch an HTTP server that is fully compatible with OpenAI `ChatCompletion`.
 * Frameworks to build LLM-based applications.
 Say it `langchain.cpp`.
-  * Integration for privacy-first LLM providers: Built-in support for [Ollama](https://ollama.com/) and other OpenAI compatible API services like [nitro](https://nitro.jan.ai/) and more.
+  * Integration for privacy-first LLM providers: Built-in support for [Ollama](https://ollama.com/) and other OpenAI compatible API services like [vllm](https://vllm.readthedocs.io/en/latest/), [llama.cpp server](https://github.com/ggerganov/llama.cpp/blob/master/examples/server/README.md), [nitro](https://nitro.jan.ai/) and more.
   * Building blocks for common application patterns like Chatbot, RAG, LLM Agent.
   * Functional chaining components for composable LLM pipelines.
   * Agent patterns: ReACT, Plan & Execute (**WIP**), LLMCompiler (**WIP**), ...